HEASARC/sciserver_cookbooks/data-find-download.md

 <div style='color: #333; background: #ffffdf; padding:20px; border: 4px solid #fadbac'>
 <b>Running On Sciserver:</b><br>
-The notebook requires `pyvo`, and on Sciserver, it is available on the `heasoft` conda kernel.
+The notebook requires <code>pyvo</code>, and on Sciserver, it is available on the <code>heasoft</code> conda kernel.
 Make sure you run the notbeook using that kernel by selecting it in the top right.
 </div>

 <!-- #endregion -->